aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to XLSX or Online App" h2="Export DOTX to XLSX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Word template file that is used to store document templates.
+It is a part of the Office Open XML (OOXML) standard and is used to store text documents, such as letters, resumes, and other documents.
+The XLSX file format is a Microsoft Excel spreadsheet file that is used to store data in a tabular format.
+It is also a part of the Office Open XML (OOXML) standard and is used to store data in a spreadsheet format.

+<h2>How Aspose.Total helps for dotx to xlsx conversion</h2>

- You can include DOTX to XLSX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSX.
+You can easily include DOTX to XLSX conversion feature within your C++ applications by using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/).
+This API allows you to export DOTX to HTML.
+After that, you can use [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) to convert HTML to XLSX.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Aspose.Words for C++ is a powerful document manipulation API that enables you to create, edit, convert, and print documents in a variety of formats, including DOCX, DOTX, HTML, and PDF.
+It also allows you to export DOTX to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables you to create, edit, and convert spreadsheets in a variety of formats, including XLSX, HTML, and PDF.
+It also allows you to convert HTML to XLSX.

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, edit, and convert documents and spreadsheets in a variety of formats.
+It includes Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export DOTX to HTML and convert HTML to XLSX.
+Aspose.Total for C++ is a cost-effective solution for developers who need to include document and spreadsheet manipulation features in their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}